 CASTING DIRECTOR NAME

 CASTING DIRECTOR ADDRESS

 887 West Marietta ST NW

 Do NOT send photos and resumes to the production companies, as they will most likely end up being thrown away.
 They do not cast the films, rather they hire casting directors who sort through the thousands of submissions.

 Various directors work different episodes during the season.
 In television shows composed of individual episodes, the television director’s role differs from that of a film director in that he or she may work only on some television episodes as opposed to the director of an entire film production.
 In episodic television productions, the major creative control resides with a producer of the show.
-The television producer with creative control is called the showrunner(in this case David Zabel)
+The television producer(s) with creative control is called the showrunner(s) (in this case, Mara Brock Akil and Salim Akil).

 Hosea Chanchez – Malik Wright